-- \\If you are using linked meter, your BG meter value will automatically appear on pump screen.
-Then follow step 3 above. - 1.
-From Home Screen, press (ACT) to open Main Menu. - 2.
-Scroll to the Sensor menu and press (ACT).
+If you are using linked meter, your BG meter value will automatically appear on pump screen.
+Then follow step 3 above.

-is ready for first calibration).
+- 1. From Home Screen, press (ACT) to open Main Menu. - 2.
+Scroll to the Sensor menu and press (ACT). - 3.
+Press (ACT) to select Calibrate (You will only see option to Calibrate if sensor and transmitter are connected and sensor is ready for first calibration).